Video Guide: Using Google Maps Lists

 Coffee

 Ethiopia is the birthplace of coffee, and Addis Ababa lives and breathes the coffee culture.
-The traditional coffee ceremony, often performed in homes and cafés, is a slow, aromatic ritual that reflects hospitality and community.
+The traditional coffee ceremony (bunna maflat) performed in homes, restaurants, and cafés, is a slow, aromatic ritual involving roasting green beans over charcoal, grinding by hand, and serving three rounds of increasingly mellow coffee to guests.

-The city is filled with excellent local coffee shops, from iconic spots like Tomoca to modern third-wave cafés such as Dukamo, where visitors can taste freshly roasted beans sourced from across the country.
+The city is filled with excellent local coffee shops, from iconic spots like Tomoca (open since 1953) to modern third-wave cafés such as Hadero and Dukamo, where you can taste single-origin beans from Yirgacheffe, Sidama, Harrar, and Kaffa.

 Parks & Nature